 Corrections and amendments that affect Schedule 1 are explained in amended Form 2290 and corrections.

-For a complete understanding of how Schedule 1 fits into the filing and compliance process, return to the Form 2290 practical guide.
+For a complete understanding of how Schedule 1 fits into the overall filing and compliance process, return to the Form 2290 practical guide.